HenrikSamuelsson/reading-introduction-to-computer-organization-arm-ed/README.md

 Use the same hands on approach on he math chapters, do the math by hand, don't use a calculator or on-line service.

 Next step is chapter 1, that discusses major parts of a computer and how to work with the Raspberry Pi.

+## Chapter 1 - Setting the Stage

+Will start by introducing a separation of computers into three different subsystems, setting a framework for further discussions.

+The chapter will also be about how to practically set up the programming environment needed later on.